 Vick’s Plant is relatively pest-resistant due to its aromatic oils.
 However, watch out for common indoor pests like spider mites and aphids.
 Neem oil or insecticidal soap can effectively manage these pests.
 Ensure good air circulation and avoid overwatering to prevent fungal diseases.

-Propagation
+Pruning and Propagation

 Landscaping with Vick’s Plant